monikastrah/431-2020/projects/projectA/projectA.md

 This is a draft.
 A more complete version (with some changes, perhaps) will appear before class on 2020-09-15.

-# Working Alone vs. Working in a Group

-You may work alone on this project, or in a group of two people.
-If you decide to work in a pair, you will specify that in the “proposal” stage.

-# Your “Proposal” will be due 2020-10-02
+# Your “Proposal” will be due 2020-10-02 at Noon

-1. No later than noon on 2020-10-02, you will submit a short document providing the answers to a series of questions related to your Data Development work.
+You will submit a short document providing the answers to a series of questions related to your Data Development work.
 The TAs and Dr. Love will review these results to ensure that your proposed plan meets the requirements for this project, and either approve the plan, or request changes.
 If changes are requested, you’ll have 48 hours to make those changes and resubmit until your plan is approved.

+## Working Alone vs. Working in a Group

+You may work alone on this project, or in a group of two people.
+If you decide to work in a pair, you will specify that in the “proposal” stage, and you’re stuck with that choice for the rest of Project A.

-# Your Final Submission involves Three Parts
+# Your Final Submission involves Three Parts, all due 2020-10-20 at Noon

-1. You will submit a report in both R Markdown and either HTML or PDF addressing all of the issues described in the Data Development and Analytic Tasks.
+1.  **The Report** You will submit a report in both R Markdown and either HTML or PDF addressing all of the issues described in the Data Development and Analytic Tasks.

-2. You will produce a video in the mp4 format of no more than 3 minutes in length if you’re working alone, and of no more than 5 minutes in length between you if you are working in a pair.
+2.  **The Video** You will produce a video in the mp4 format of no more than 3 minutes in length if you’re working alone, and of no more than 5 minutes in length between you if you are working in a pair.
     In this video, you will describe what you believe to be the most important findings for your choice of two of the four analyses you will complete.

-If you are working in a pair, each of you will present one of the two analyses.
-Your video must include your face (so recording in Zoom is preferable) and must share graphs and results taken from the report you build.
-The video must stand on its own, in the sense that it must be completely understandable to someone who has not read your report, but who is generally familiar with County Health Rankings and its measurements.
+      - If you are working in a pair, each of you will present one of the two analyses.
+      - Your video must include your face (so recording in Zoom is preferable) and must share graphs and results taken from the report you build.
+      - The video must stand on its own, in the sense that it must be completely understandable to someone who has not read your report, but who is generally familiar with County Health Rankings and its measurements.

-3. You will each (whether working alone or with a partner) submit a brief self-evaluation via a Google Form Dr. Love will make available.
+3.  **The Self-Evaluation** You will each (whether working alone or with a partner) submit a brief self-evaluation via a Google Form Dr. Love will make available.

-All three of these elements are due at the Project A due deadline of Noon 2020-10-20.
+All three elements are due at the Project A deadline.

 # The Data